 Each piece has been different for me and each seems to come from a different place.
-I have combined craft, electronics and "craziness" using both old and new objects.
+I have combined many of the practical arts with electronics and "craziness" using both old and new objects.
 My pieces often start with a story or scene which sometimes are triggered by the materials at hand.
 What is wonderful about adding technology is the power that comes from engaging numerous senses to tell the story.
 Adding sound is powerful by its unexpected presence.
-Watch "The Prisoner" video and feel the tyranny of time that arises from the constant ticking of the metronome or the ringing of the bell.
+Watch "The Prisoner" video (here under Multimedia), and feel the tyranny of time that arises from the constant ticking of the metronome or the ringing of the bell.
 In "The Last Ride," the sound of the steam locomotive leaving the station reminds us of our inevitable last ride.
 Having 25,000 volt electric arcs, such as in the wormhole series of pieces, not only is visual and auditory, but the faint smell of ozone adds olfaction to possibly remind us of a thunder and lightning storm.

 I especially enjoy adding little details to my pieces.
 Look hard and you will find my logo for Vandergraaff Gearheardt Laboratories, VGL, on many of my pieces.
-I use brass slot head screws for a vintage look, and you will find the slots are perfectly aligned.
+On repurposed pieces, I use brass slot head screws for a vintage look, and you will find the slots are perfectly aligned.
 I try to avoid using adhesives unless there is no alternative.
-Brass and copper are my "go-to" metals and when I use steel pipe fittings, for example, I finish them on my lathe and then copper plate them.
+Brass and copper are my "go-to" metals on 19th century pieces but for the cleaner lines of my Industrial Machines, (think Constructionist), steel, aluminum and glasss are used.

-Some people have asked me why they don't see more creations like mine and my answer is that they are very difficult, requiring expertise in metal working, electronics and fine woodworking.
+Some people have asked me why they don't see more creations like mine and my answer is that they are very difficult to build because they require expertise in many disciplines, all on the same piece, ranging from the intangible of creativity to the practical arts of metal working, electronics and fine woodworking.
 I am fortunate to have learned those skills, usually by necessity.
-These devices also require lots of time to build.
-Then there is the need to figure out how to make things work together and fit together that were never made to do that.
-Even figuring out how to replace batteries with hard-wired voltage on a plasma display is harder than it may look and making a solid state high voltage Jacob's Ladder took three months of experiments.
+These devices also require many weeks of time to build.
+Then there is the need to figure out how to make parts work and fit together that were never made to do so.
+Just figuring out how to replace batteries with hard-wired voltage on a plasma display is harder than it may look and making a small, solid state Jacob's Ladder took three months of experiments.

 Best of Show Steamathon, Las Vegas, 2016